The Complete

 SIPlatinum is the endgame leveling currency.
 You won't need it until your fighters pass level 240, but once you do, it becomes just as critical as gold and elixir.
 Smart players start stockpiling before they actually need it.

-Start buying platinum from the City Market during 2x events well before you hit level 240.
+Start buying the daily platinum deal from your inventory during 2x events well before you hit level 240.
 The earlier you stockpile, the smoother the transition to endgame leveling.

 Summoning Currencies